 Pet parents know their babies better than anyone.
-And when your usually happy-go-lucky little guy is acting or looking different, it’s worrisome and scary.
-But before going into full-blown panic mode, it’s important to understand if they’re actually ill, or if they’re just having an off day.
-So what are the symptoms of a sick hamster?
+And when your usually happy-go-lucky little guy is acting or looking different, it's worrisome and scary.
+But before going into full-blown panic mode, it's essential to understand if you’ve got a sick hamster or if they're having an off day.

-Hamsters are typically going to show one (or more) of the following signs if they’re under the weather.
-(Of course, other symptoms may present, too, but these are the most common.)
+Hamsters will typically show one (or more) of the following signs if they're under the weather.
+Of course, other symptoms may present, too, but these are the most common.

 - Loss of appetite

 - Wetness around the tail

 - Sneezing, wheezing, discharge from nose or eyes